lvunie/piwik_research/note/userAdmin.md

 ####key point:
 1. need to access piwik database and modify the correspond table (such as add "user" and "website")
-2.(need to know how to call piwik API in php or other script)
+2. need to know how to call piwik API in php or other script(????)
 3. find out what modal/APIs/functions might need.

 	following modal/API might be use in the project: